Open research and communication

 We are also transparent about what we have funded.
-Each award has a dedicated page in the What we do section of the NC3Rs website that summarises the aims of the research and its key impacts, including links to publications.
+Each award has a dedicated page in the 'Our Portfolio' section of the NC3Rs website that summarises the aims of the research and its key impacts, including links to publications.

 We encourage open science approaches.
 NC3Rs grant holders are expected to publish their work in a freely-accessible platform, in accordance with UKRI’s policy on open science, to maximise re-use and amplify the benefits of the research.